quiltdata/nf-quilt/README.md

 make check
 ```

-### Verifying NextFlow
+### Verifying Nextflow

-If this is your first time using NextFlow, you may also need to install a recent
+If this is your first time using Nextflow, you may also need to install a recent
 [version of Java](https://www.java.com/en/download/help/download_options.html) for your platform.
-NextFlow itself will take care of all the other dependencies.
+Nextflow itself will take care of all the other dependencies.

-You can verify and compile NextFlow with:
+You can verify and compile Nextflow with:

 ```bash
 make nextflow